xdividr/dreamcloud-docs/source/dreamcompute/tutorials/configure-apache-on-fedora-or-centos.rst

     chkconfig httpd on

-If you visit the floating IP in your browser for your DreamCompute instance, you are able to see the 'getting started' page.
+If you visit the public IP in your browser for your DreamCompute instance, you are able to see the 'getting started' page.
 You can find this IP on the `Instances`_ (IP Address column) or `Access & Security`_ (floating ips tab) panel pages.